kiboko-labs/orocommerce-cheatsheet/backend/remove-price-filter.md

 Description
 -----------

-To remove Price filter and sorter in `frontend_product_search_datagrid` it is necessary to create an EventListener to edit the datagrid
+To remove Price filter and sorter in `frontend_product_search_datagrid` it is necessary to create a listener to edit the datagrid
+Just make sure it will be loaded after the original listener.

 Services
 --------